Do Rationalists Dream of Electric Art?

 When Art Appears, It Is Usually Not Dismissed

 The strongest conceptual result from the verified corpus is the framing distribution.
-This is where the project stops being a simple frequency note.
 The question becomes: what mode of value attribution is actually present when art enters alignment-adjacent discourse?

 Terminal framing accounts for 17 of 34 posts, or 50% of the verified corpus.
 Instrumental framing accounts for 6 posts (18%).
 Labor / economic, threat / displacement, and governance / legitimation each account for 3 posts (9%), while outright dismissal and metaphorical use appear only once each.
 The stereotype that rationalist or EA-adjacent discourse simply treats art as frivolous is therefore not supported by the current hand-audited sample.